Wangjia7/Wangjia7.GitHub.io/index.md

 3. _2023 Spring:_ Teaching Assistant, **Experiment of College Physics.**
 Lecturer: Yuxing Wang, Department of physics and Astronomy, Shanghai Jiao Tong University.

-## Science popularization
+## Lectures
+1. _Start from 2021:_ series of lectures in Guang Qi observatory.
-1. _Oct.
-2020_ Lecture, Fingerprints of the Universe.
+2. _Oct.
+2020:_ Lecture, Fingerprints of the Universe.
 Fu Xing High School.
-2. _Mar.
-2021_ Lecture, Queries to the Heaven.
+3. _Mar.
+2021:_ Lecture, Queries to the Heaven.
 Tongji University affiliated High School No.1.
-3. _Dec.
-2021_ Lecture, The Development of Astronomy in China in One Hundred Years.
+4. _Dec.
+2021:_ Lecture, The Development of Astronomy in China in One Hundred Years.
 Fu Xing High School.
-4. _Oct.
-2022_ Lecture, Where Do We Come From? an Astrophysical View.
+5. _Oct.
+2022:_ Lecture, Where Do We Come From? an Astrophysical View.
 Shanghai Jiao Tong University affiliated High School, Minhang Branch.